mstksg/inCode/copy/entries/story-of-shapes.md

     the result of the final, you need the results of one or the other input in the general case.

+This also implies that choice of combination method for shapes in `Applicative` vs `Alternative` aren't arbitrary: the former has to be "conjoint" in a sense, and the latter has to be "disjoint".

 See again that clearly separating the shape and the result gives us the vocabulary to say precisely what the different data dependencies are.